State Activity Tracker

 New York

 In January 2025, New York Senator Monica Martinez (D-Brentwood) introduced the Lift Our Communities Advertise Local (LOCAL) bill, S1865, that would provide tax credits for small businesses – especially women-owned, minority-owned, and disabled veteran-owned businesses that advertise in local news.
 The bill did not advance but was held over and referred to the Senate Commerce, Economic Development and Small Business Committee on Jan.
-7, 2026.
+7, 2026, where it has not yet been heard.

 New York, NY